szawrowski/caitlyn/docs/usage/serializing.md

 The JSON format is crucial for web development, API integration, and any applications that need efficient data exchange in a structured format.

-- `document`: Provides comprehensive support for JSON handling.
+- `JsonDocument`: Provides comprehensive support for JSON handling.
   Facilitates parsing, generating, and manipulating JSON data structures.
   Enables easy serialization of complex data into JSON format for storage or transmission, and deserialization of JSON back into native data structures.